theonize/Currier/Gloss/Job/Job.md

 Eliphaz the Eloquent ~ experience is king
-Bildad the Brutal ~
+Bildad the Brutal ~ traditionalist
-Zophar the Zealous ~ tradition above all
+Zophar the Zealous ~

+There are three types of politics, which are evidenced in the three friends:
+* populist ~ prioritizes people and their morality
+* traditionalist ~ prioritizes the system
+* zealot ~ prioritizes the ideal and liberty in light of perceived rights

 Two kinds of people:
 	those that have something to say